plone/guillotina/docs/source/contrib/cache.md

 ## In Storage Cache (No invalidations)

-This option is not recomended as they are not invalidating the memory objects.
+This option is not recommended as they are not invalidating the memory objects.

 Its needed to add `aioredis` as a dependency on your project